OGStudio/openscenegraph-cross-platform-guide/1.3.InstallUnderWindows/README.md

   CMake is not yet reachable, because it's a MinGW package.
 MinGW packages reside in a non-standard path.

-  To make MinGW CMake (and other MinGW executables accessible), we need to add MinGW bin directory to PATH environment variable by adding the following
+  To make MinGW CMake (and other MinGW executables) accessible, we need to add MinGW bin directory to PATH environment variable.
-  line:
+  Do it by appending the following line:

   `export PATH=$PATH:/mingw32/bin`